zkmkarlsruhe/museum-label/controller/README.md

 Description
 -----------

-The LID display logic controller acts as an OSC (Open Sound Control) server which implements a state machien to control interaction.
+The LID display logic controller acts as an OSC (Open Sound Control) server which implements a state machine to control interaction.

 Dependencies
 ------------